-- Sea salt — The larger size of sea salt means it won’t dissolve easily.
-Mix with a bit of natural oil and use as a scrub.
+- Sea salt — Use large salt crystals, mix with a bit of botanical oil and use as a scrub.

 - Coffee — The caffeine in coffee can actually serve as a skin pick-me-up.
-Mix some used coffee grounds (reduce reuse!) with a bit of natural oil and scrub away.
+Reuse ground coffee by blending it with a bit of natural oil.

-For all of the above, rub your face gently in a circular motion before rinsing clean.
+For all of the above, rub your face very gently in a circular motion before rinsing clean.

-(If you’re going with store bought, be sure to check the ingredients on common commercial exfoliants; many contain microbeads, a tiny plastic which is rough on the skin and extremely detrimental for the environment.)
+If you’re going with store-bought physical exfoliants, be sure to check the ingredients on common commercial exfoliants; many contain microbeads, a tiny plastic which is rough on the skin and extremely detrimental for the environment.